korenmiklos/imported-inputs-and-productivity-replication/README.md

 Our data preparation and estimation code use Stata 13 and Python 2.7 and run under Unix-like systems (Max OS X and Linux distributions).

 We have included a `Makefile` that runs all the code used in calculating the descriptive statistics, the point estimation of parameter values, the bootstrap, and the figures of simulation results.
-Unzip all the files, and once you have the dataset in `data/impmanuf.dta`, just run
+Unzip all the files, and once you have the necessary datasets in `data/impmanuf.dta` and `data/customs/import/hs6imports.dta`, just run
 ```
 cd code
 make all